reynolkb/blockchain-developer-bootcamp-final-project/README.md

 ### backend

-This is the folder where my python files are that connect to Mongo to manage the metadata.
+This is the folder where my python files are that connect to MongoDB to manage the metadata.
 The idea is that post sale, we will migrate to IPFS.
+I would not touch the files in here unless you want to host your own NFT metadata and images via MongoDB.

 ### blockchain